KmuaCS/KmuaCS/README.md

   <img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" />
 </a>

-I am an undergraduate in cybersecurity, driven and passionate about protecting data and information and working with technology to analyze and solve complex problems.
+I am an undergraduate studying cybersecurity.I am driven and passionate about protecting data and information and I enjoy working with technology to analyze and solve complex problems.

 ## Objective